godotengine/godot-docs/classes/class_transform2d.rst

 :ref:`Transform2D<class_Transform2D>` **orthonormalized**\ (\ ) |const| :ref:`🔗<class_Transform2D_method_orthonormalized>`

 Returns a copy of this transform with its basis orthonormalized.
-An orthonormal basis is both *orthogonal* (the axes are perpendicular to each other) and *normalized* (the axes have a length of ``1``), which also means it can only represent rotation.
+An orthonormal basis is both *orthogonal* (the axes are perpendicular to each other) and *normalized* (the axes have a length of ``1.0``), which also means it can only represent a rotation.

 .. rst-class:: classref-item-separator